-If an individual appeals successfully during a financial year, Centrelink issues a revised assessment notice for the remainder of the financial year.
+If an individual has a favourable outcome as the result of a review during a financial year, Centrelink issues a revised assessment notice for the remainder of the financial year.
 Centrelink cannot, however, determine their entitlement for the retrospective period until after the reconciliation process at the end of the financial year.
 At that time, Centrelink issues a credit or debit notice, depending on the relevant circumstances, for the whole year.

-If an individual appeals successfully after the end of the financial year, Centrelink should re-determine their entitlement and pay the amount direct to the family.
+If an individual has a favourable outcome as the result of a review after the end of the financial year, Centrelink should re-determine their entitlement and pay the amount direct to the family.

 Notice of decision to be given

 Centrelink must provide notice of all review decisions to all parties affected by the decision.
 The notice of the decision must:

 - be in writing